-Only mixed precision is supported on the Cerebras system.
-This means that the
+Only mixed precision is supported for training a model on the Cerebras system.
+Weights are stored as

-As of the 1.7.0 software release, it is not permitted to reprogram the fabric after initial programming.
+As of the 1.8.0 software release, users may not reprogram the Wafer-Scale Engine after initial programming.
 This means that multiple compiles are not supported and therefore the PyTorch compute graph must not change between iterations.

 This means that there are a number of caveats as to how the training loop is allowed to be constructed, all of which are already addressed in our custom PyTorch runner classses.
 Refer to our implementations of the various hooks mentioned in PyTorch Runners.

 Learning Rate Scheduler#

 Currently, we do not support the typical PyTorch learning rate scheduler paradigm.
 A typical PyTorch learning scheduler would compute a learning rate scalar and set the values of the learning rates in the optimizer parameter groups.
 However, due to current limitations of the system requiring static graphs, we cannot support this behavior.

 Scheduling Learning Rate#

 There are two different ways of scheduling a learning rate, depending on whether you are running in pipeline mode or in weight streaming mode.

 Layer Pipelined model#